-• name - The file name to open.

-- mode The file mode to use.
+- name The file name to open, as a string or pathlib Path. - mode The file mode to use.
 This should be one of the following: r for read-only, r+ for read and write, or w+ for a new empty file.
 The default is r. - overwrite Flag to force overwriting of an existing file if the mode is w+.
 If False and a file of the same name already exists, the file is not overwritten and an exception is raised.
 The default is False. - permissive Read the file in permissive mode.
-(See mrcfile. mrcinterpreter.
+(See mrcfile.mrcinterpreter.
 MrcInterpreter for details.)
-The default is False. - header_only Only read the header (and extended header) from the file.
+The default is False. - header\only Only read the header (and extended header) from the file.
 The default is False.